 Defines policy and procedures by which a degree program can be discontinued, and for subsequent reinstatement to active student status, where allowed.

 Students may voluntarily decide to leave a degree program to which they have been admitted and in which they are registered, or Stanford University may determine that a student will not be allowed to continue in that program.
 In either case, in the event that the student subsequently wishes to return to registered and enrolled status and reinstatement was not precluded at the time of separation, the student may file a request for reinstatement.
-Reinstatement decisions are at the discretion of the department or degree program.
+Reinstatement decisions are at the discretion of the degree program.

 To all matriculated graduate students and the programs in which they are enrolled.